DogepartyXDP/Documentation/Developers/API.md

 **Notes:**

   * Please note that the ``get_balances`` API call will not return balances for BTC itself.
-It only returns balances for XCP and other Counterparty assets.
+It only returns balances for XCP and other Dogeparty assets.
 To get BTC-based balances, use an existing system such as Bitcoin Core, blockchain.info, etc.

 ###get_asset_info